LisaPhan3010/LisaPhan3010.github.io/about.md

 permalink: /about/
 ---

-I am the Undergraduate Member and Research Assistant for Maggie Schedl and Robert Unckless at the University of Kansas.
+I am currently a PhD aspirant in the Department of Molecular Biosciences, University of Kansas.
+I used to be an Undergraduate Researcher and Research Assistant for Maggie Schedl and Robert Unckless at the University of Kansas.
 This Open Lab Notebook is for all things Putnam Lab.